Ultimate Guide To WordPress RSS

 Adding your site’s RSS feed to search consoles is simple, fast, easy, and requires no technical skills.
 For a step-by-step tutorial, go here:

 Can you add content from an RSS feed to a post?
-Yes, you can!
+You sure can!

-You can do this using plugins.
-Search on the WordPress plugin directory for RSS, RSS feed to post, etc.
+You can do this using WordPress plugins.
+Search on the WordPress plugin repository for RSS Post, RSS feed to post, etc.

 'Add Plugins' search results - RSS plugins

-Here are some auto blogging tools that allow you to create posts using feeds:
+Here are a few autoblogging tools that allow you to automatically create posts using RSS feeds and imported content:

 WPeMatico